taoteh1221/Open_Crypto_Tracker/README.txt

 $proxy_alerts_freq = 1; // Re-allow proxy request error / misconfigured email alerts after X hours (per ip/port pair, can be 0)

 $proxy_alerts_type = 'email'; // 'email', or 'text', or 'notifyme', or 'all'...'email' keeps any text / notifyme price alert notifications a lot less cluttered ;-)

+$proxy_alerts_always = 'yes'; // Send proxy alerts, even if the proxy checkup was OK? 'yes' or 'no'

 // !OPTIONALLY! use SMTP authentication email to send email, ALL SMTP SETTINGS CAN BE LEFT BLANK (PHP's built-in mail() function will be used instead)
 // Use SMTP if your web server has no reverse lookup set for it's ip address that matches your domain name (if your server is on your home network rather than normal web hosting)